 The 12” seat only has about 2.5 inches of padding, so this isn’t the type of soft and cushy seat that a heavy-set drummer would want to use for hours.
 Also, the bolt lock height adjustment only allows for five different height adjustments, but this also assures that the seat height will not slip with heavy use.

 As far as comfort goes, this throne is just a small upgrade from the typical seat that comes with most standard hardware kits.
-But, it’s sturdy built will last a quite a while as a first seat for teenagers or a backup throne for adults.
-Considering this use, it’s a very good purchase for less than $50.
+But, it’s sturdy build will last a quite a while as the first seat for teenagers or a backup throne for adults.
+Considering this use, it’s a very good purchase.

 Making the Decision

 When choosing the best throne for your needs, it’s important to remember that the best throne for you won’t necessarily be the best for everyone else.
-Drum throne reviews provide reliable information on sturdiness, adjustment and size, but comfort level is a matter of personal taste.
+Drum throne reviews provide reliable information on sturdiness, adjustment, and size, but the comfort level is a matter of personal taste.

 So, consider the following when choosing your next throne: